-- Enacting or strengthening local ordinances. - Passing a formal resolution. - Advertising, including newspaper and radio. - Communication or language in contracts, letterhead or use of Fair Housing symbol. - Public outreach, including seminars, meetings or public hearings with interested parties. - Assistance to minority groups. - Development and distribution of community resource guides. - Improvement of community facilities to integrate neighborhoods or preserve integration.
+- Enacting or strengthening local ordinances. - Passing a formal resolution. - · Advertising, including newspaper and radio. - Communication or language in contracts, letterhead or use of Fair Housing symbol. - Public outreach, including seminars, meetings or public hearings with interested parties. - Assistance to minority groups. - Development and distribution of community resource guides. - Improvement of community facilities to integrate neighborhoods or preserve integration.

-Any questions regarding Compliance with the Fair Housing Act or fair housing activities may be directed to April McComas at the WVDO at 304-957-2051 or april.l.mccomas@wv.gov.
+Any questions regarding Compliance with the Fair Housing Act or fair housing activities may be directed to Ryan Halsey at the WVDO at ryan.j.halsey@wv.gov.